bchantech/Robinhood/Watchlist.md

 # Bulk Add Instruments by Symbol

-You can add multiple instruments to a watchlist as a comma separated list of symbols.
+You can add multiple instruments at the end of a watchlist as a comma separated list of symbols.
+Invalid or unlisted instruments will not be processed.

 **Method**